GREENSBORO — Jaysen Buterin has a crippling case of coulrophobia.

 Tommy “wasn’t born a psychopath, really, nor was he made into a sociopath, per se,” the official synopsis says.
 “He was something entirely new, and he was walking his own path — a path that will run red with the blood of the foulest most fiendishly frightening creatures ever conceived by man: clowns.

 “No longer the madmen and monsters that nightmares are made of, it is the clowns who are the victims now, running for their lives from a killer who won’t stop until every single one of them is dead,” the synopsis continues.
 “As Tommy’s body count rises, he finds himself getting closer and closer to what he thought was a ghost, the once great clown king known as Giggles, and wonders: If laughter can’t die, how about Giggles?”

-One day this week, Buterin and his crew turned the former Guilford County Republican Headquarters on West Market Street into Joey Z’s Clown Academy.
+Buterin and his crew recently turned the former Guilford County Republican Headquarters on West Market Street into Joey Z’s Clown Academy.

 Cast put finishing touches on costumes and makeup as crew set up lights and sets.

 Photography Director Jesse Knight formerly taught at Piedmont Community College in Yanceyville.
 Jason Ledford, chief lighting technician, works in film and TV production at Western Carolina University.